tasc-nmamit/notes-sem5-2023/AI/Unit 1/Approaches or Views of AI.md

 Making correct inferences is sometimes part of being a rational agent, because one way to act rationally is to think rationally towards a conclusion and then act towards it.

-On the other hand, correct inference is not _all_ of rationality, because there are often situations where there is no provably correct thing to do, yet something must still be done.
+On the other hand, correct inference is not _all_ of rationality, because **there are often situations where there is no provably correct thing to do**, yet something must still be done.
 There are also ways of acting rationally that cannot be reasonably said to involve inference.
 For example, pulling one's hand off of a hot stove is a reflex action that is more successful than a slower action taken after careful deliberation.